 This Statement contains terminology relating to entry capacity which is used in the Licence and in the Uniform Network Code (“UNC”).
 Licence defined capacity terms are given in bold italics; UNC defined capacity terms appear in bold.
 Other defined terms used but not defined in this Statement shall have the meaning given to them in the UNC and/or Licence as appropriate.

 It should be noted that this Statement does not provide the methodology by which, and from when, Entry Capacity will be made available.
-The processes for Shipper Users to obtain, and for National Grid to release Entry Capacity can be found in the UNC and the Entry Capacity Release Methodology Statement (“ECR”).
+The processes for Shipper Users to obtain, and for National Gas Transmission to release Entry Capacity can be found in the UNC and the Entry Capacity Release Methodology Statement (“ECR”).

 This Statement applies in respect of Incremental Obligated Entry Capacity, released as a result of valid bids for Quarterly NTS Entry Capacity, or released via a PARCA or IP PARCA, made in accordance with the UNC and the ECR.
 The timing of the release of any Incremental Obligated Entry Capacity will be in accordance with the ECR.
 Where such Incremental Obligated Entry Capacity is to be made available as a result of Entry Capacity Substitution, capacity will be made available from a date consistent with this Statement.